1. Create a new Django application using Aldryn Django#

 Once you have successfully deployed the Test environment, the Control Panel will indicate this in the interface with a

-Since this is your own project, you can use our single-sign-on to log in by selecting Log in with Divio.
-You’ll see the familiar Django admin for a new project.
+Since this is your own application, you can use our single-sign-on to log in by selecting Log in with Divio.
+You’ll see the familiar Django admin for a new application.

 New code and configuration changes applied via the Control Panel (to subscriptions, cron jobs, environment variable, domains or other settings) will not take effect on either server environment until it is deployed once again.